-Bloomberg Law Calls VTA Unlikely FDA Ally Copy
+Bloomberg Law Labels Vapor Association as Unlikely FDA Ally

 The FDA has gained an unlikely ally in its plans to ban menthol cigarettes—a leading vaping trade group that wants to see smokers switch to e-cigarette products.